OTRF/Security-Datasets/small_datasets/windows/discovery/permissions_group_discovery_T1069/local_groups/empire_net_local_admins.md

 # Empire Net Local Administrators Group

-An adversary can enumerate members of the local Administratrors group via net.exe
+An adversary can enumerate members of the local Administratrors group via the net.exe utility

 ## Technique(s) ID